a person typing on a laptop computer

 It can be incredibly challenging to remove springtails from your property, especially if you're going at it by yourself.
 At the end of the day, the easiest and most effective way to get rid of these prolific pests will always be to contact the professionals for help.

 Partner with the experts at All-Safe Pest & Termite for complete protection from any potential pest.
 Our highly trained technicians use only the cutting edge in technology and techniques, with over thirty years of experience and knowledge backing you up.
-We'll take care of the present problem in a timely manner, but All-Safe's treatment plan doesn't stop there.
+We'll take care of the present problem promptly, but All-Safe's treatment plan doesn't stop there.
 Just in case of the unlikely event that any pests crop up again, we'll revisit regularly to revise your custom pest control plan.
 Reach out to us today to learn more about springtail control and our year-round pest control options!